toweringcloud/job-scrapper/README.md

 # job-search

-python flask scrapper using beautifulsoup
+python flask remote job scrapper using beautifulsoup

 -   indeed with 403 troubleshooting
 -   workok with beautifulsoup